mrdjtools/nextsong/README.md

 style = ttk.Style(root)
 style.theme_use('clam')

-main_frame = ttk.Frame(root, padding="10")
-main_frame.pack()

 # GUI elements...

 root.mainloop()
 ```

+### Obtaining Your Spotify Client ID and Client Secret

+To use the Next Song program, you need to obtain your own Spotify client ID and client secret.
+Follow these steps to acquire your credentials:

+1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and log in with your Spotify account or create a new account if you don't have one.

+2. Click on the "Create an App" button to create a new application.

+3. Provide a name and description for your application, and optionally, upload a logo.

+4. Once your application is created, you will see your client ID and client secret on the application dashboard.

+5. Copy your client ID and client secret and use them when running the Next Song program.

+Make sure to keep your client secret secure and avoid sharing it publicly or committing it to version control.

 ### Conclusion

 This program allows you to generate song recommendations based on a given song name, target tempo, and target key.
-It utilizes the Spotipy library to interact with Spotify's API and retrieve recommendations.
-The program also provides functionality to display detailed information about each recommended song and open it on Spotify.
+To use the program, you need to obtain your own Spotify client ID and client secret from the Spotify Developer Dashboard.
+Follow the instructions provided in the README to obtain your credentials and run the program successfully.

 Feel free to customize and improve the program according to your needs.
 Enjoy exploring new music with the Next Song program!